Teaching

 General Relativity

-After taking and then teaching Cosmology/General Relativity courses at the graduate level, I got an appreciation for how students learn the material.
+After taking and then being a teaching assistant for Cosmology/General Relativity courses at the graduate level, I got an appreciation for how students learn the material.
 Requested by my students, I created my own set of notes.
 These notes, which will be regularly updated and expanded, are written for students who have already done early undergraduate coursework, but requires no knowledge of differential geometry or rigorous math of any variety.
 Only linear algebra, multivariable calculus, and classical mechanics.
 This document should motivate most of the machinery needed to do calculations required for a course on general relativity or cosmology.

-Download notes here
+Download updated notes here

 Speaking and Outreach

 My favourite aspect of working as a researcher is in collaborating with others and presenting results and ideas.
 I think it’s extremely important, and I take it very seriously.
 On top of this, I believe presenting and discussing philosophy and history of science has a place during the regular seminar/colloquium sessions in astronomy departments.
 Science is at its best if everyone involved is working on doing their research in the most thoughtful, mindful way.
 Discussing history and philosophy of science helps keep everyone honest.
-Most importantly, it’s a bit of fun and in my experience is well received by astronomers.
+Most importantly, it’s a bit of fun, and in my experience these discussions are well received by astronomers.

 Watch the recording of my seminar at CITA here